agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 ---
   sidebar_position: 2
 ---
-# What is Morality?
+# Terms of Discussion

-We start with some definitions of terms.
+We start with some definitions of terms, none of which are intended to be controversial, but but just saying that in this work I will use these terms in this way.

+## Morality vs. Ethics

+There is a subtle difference:

+**Morality**: Refers to personal beliefs about right and wrong, often shaped by cultural, religious, or personal values.
+It's more subjective and can vary greatly between individuals and societies.

+**Ethics**: Refers to systematic rules or principles governing conduct, often established by professional organizations, institutions, or societies.
+Ethics are more objective and provide a framework for making decisions in various contexts.

+Both of these terms is about living the good life.
+Both of them define what you should do.
+I will tend to use them *interchangeably* since the basis for morality and ethics are the same: what is the right way to act?
+See the section below on [layers and scope](#layers-and-scope).

+## Basic Terms

-**Morality** is concerned with distinguishing what is right from what is wrong; good from evil; sin from virtue.
+**Morality (& Ethics)** is concerned with distinguishing what is right from what is wrong; good from evil; sin from virtue.
 In all cases we are talking about *conduct* which is actions that you do.
 Here are some definitions from dictionaries:

 *   a doctrine or system of moral conduct
 *   conformity to ideals of right human conduct
 *   The quality of being in accord with standards of right or good conduct
 *   A system or collection of ideas of right and wrong conduct

-**Actions** are measured by morality.
+**Actions** are things a person might decide to perform.
+An action can be measured by morality.
 Morality, simply put, is a way to distinguish good actions (those which you should do) from bad actions (those which you should not do).
 It is a way of measuring the goodness of an action.

 The morality of an action depends not only on the act itself, but also the context as well as who is involved.
 Starting a fire in a campsite fireplace is probably a good action, starting a fire in a crowded airplane definitely a bad action.
 The entire situation must be measured and compared with other acts that could be performed in that situation.

+**Agent** is the person deciding to do the action.
+I will use this interchangeably with person, but the moral agent need not be a person.

 **Subjective** is about things defined within the mind in relation to perceptions which might be unique to each individual subject: